Frequently Asked Questions

 8. What makes your programs stand out?

-But the best answers come from thousands of program participants.
+But the best answers to your question come from thousands of program participants.

 9. Can we get CLE credit?

 Yes.
-All my workshops for attorneys have been approved for MCLE credit.
+All of my workshops for attorneys have been approved for MCLE credit.

 10. When should we book?

-I book six months out for more than 200 programs a year.
-May, June, September,
+I book several months out for more than 150 programs a year.
+January, May, June, September, and October tend to be the busiest months.

 11. What are your fees?

-My fees are at market for national legal-training consultants.
-I bill
+My fees are at market for national legal training consultants.
+I bill separately for travel expenses.
+Please contact me for details.

 12. What do your fees cover?

-All my core programs include the following features:
+All of my core programs include the following features:

 13. Do you provide one-on-one coaching?